-Boasting the largest lakefront deck at Tahoe, Sunnyside's summer-party atmosphere and somewhat predictable burgers-and-ribs menu keeps diners of all ages happy.
+Boasting the largest lakefront deck at Tahoe, Sunnyside features a summer-party atmosphere and somewhat predictable burgers-and-ribs menu that keeps diners of all ages happy.
 A meal here is more of a social event than a fine-dining experience, but that’s exactly what the crowd wants.
-Expect to see a lot of fried calamari plates coming out of the kitchen.
-In winter, the action moves indoors to the cozy lodge-style dining room.
-In any season, it’s a near-requirement to share a slice of tooth-achingly sweet hula pie for dessert (macadamia nut ice cream on a chocolate cookie crust, crowned with whipped cream and chocolate fudge).
-Sunnyside is part of a family of restaurants that includes several Hawaiian cousins—Duke’s, Leilani at the Beach, Kimo’s, and Keoki Paradise.
+Expect to see a lot of fried calamari plates coming out of the kitchen, as well as people sharing slices of hula pie (macadamia nut ice cream on a chocolate cookie crust, crowned with whipped cream and chocolate fudge).
+In winter, the action moves indoors to the cozy, lodge-style dining room, but the vibe is equally lively.

 Sunnyside restaurant, on the west side of Lake Tahoe, is a popular after-ski place for drinks and food, and for good reason.
 The view from both the bar area and the restaurant is a wide expanse of lake to mountains, while the interior is warm and homey - very much a lodge feel.
 In the summer, there is a great outside deck with a dock where small boats can moor.